-Over the next two years, Habitat Waukesha partner families and volunteers will build or rehab at least ten properties on this "Gateway to Downtown Waukesha."
-The houses will match the characteristics of the neighborhood with two stories, pitched roofs and front porches.
-The houses will be new but will look like they fit there.
-Most importantly, ten families will experience stability and self-reliance by becoming home owners.
+Over the next two years, Habitat Waukesha partner families will help us build or rehab at least 10 properties in the "Gateway to Downtown Waukesha."
+The houses will match the characteristics of the neighborhood with two stories, pitched roofs, and front porches.
+The houses will be new but will look like they belong there.
+Most importantly, ten families will experience stability and self-reliance by becoming homeowners.

 Habitat removed a blighted property and is building two new homes to transform this quiet street into a lovely little neighborhood.